royeradames/node-db2-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor explores schema design with this API.

+## connect knex to ./data/produce.db3 database file
+- `npm i -g knex`
+- `knex init` -> creates the `knexfile.js`
+- modify the development configuration to point to `.data/produce.db3`
+- remove the knex code at the top of `fruits-router.js`
+- create a connection file that uses `knexfile.js` to pick the `development` configuration object.
+- use the `connection` file inside `fruits-router` (call it `db`) as the means to access the database.
+- run the server and do ta GET to `localhost:5000/api/fruits`

+## Mantras
+- every table MUST have a Primary Key.
+- every change to the database schema (structure) NEEDS a new migration.

+## Migrations
+- Create a migration: `knex migrate:make migration_name`
+- run all pending migrations: `knex migrate:latest`
+- to move down from a migration : `knex migrate:rollback`